plyom/mobile-preview/README.md

 ## Getting Started
 This plugin requires jQuery `>=1.9.0`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.
 Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install mobile-preview --save